The Reserve Bank of Australia has kept rates on hold at 1.5%.

 Conditions in the housing market vary considerably around the country.

-Prices have been rising briskly in some markets, although there are some signs that these conditions are starting to ease.
+Housing prices have been rising briskly in some markets, although there are some signs that these conditions are starting to ease.

-In other markets, prices are declining.
+In some other markets, prices are declining.

 In the eastern capital cities, a considerable additional supply of apartments is scheduled to come on stream over the next couple of years.

 Rent increases are the slowest for two decades.

 Growth in housing debt has outpaced the slow growth in household incomes.

 The recent supervisory measures should help address the risks associated with high and rising levels of household indebtedness.